J-Que/GA/README.md

-A Genetic Algorithm (GA) for solving the Capacitated Vehicle Routing Problem
+A Genetic Algorithm (GA) for solving the Capacitated Vehicle Routing Problem (CVRP)